thebitmaptoshi/bitmap-indexer/README.md

 - Processing historical blocks for complete registry building
 - Catching up on missed blocks in live monitoring setups

-### Sat-Comparator file (Validation of regstries)
+### Registry Validation (Validation Tools)
-- Allows you to compare local files in directory, in another directory, or online such as Github
-- This function compares the "sat" content of "blocks and outputs any differing blockheights that are registered to differing sats and displays the file it belongs to
-- Use the --help flag for directions on use
+- Comparing registries from different sources
+- Detecting conflicts and data integrity issues
+- Resolving disputed bitmap claims using Bitcoin FiF rules
+- Auditing registry accuracy across repositories

+---

 ## License

 This script is provided as-is for educational and research purposes.
 Please respect the APIs' terms of service and rate limits.

+---

 ## Contributing

 Feel free to submit issues, feature requests, or improvements.
-The script is designed to be modular and extensible.
+The scripts are designed to be modular and extensible.

+---

 ## Disclaimer

 This tool is for informational purposes only.
 This script provides a best-effort real-time view based on first-is-first principles.
 Always verify critical information through multiple sources.

+---

 ## Version History

-- **v1.0**: Historical and LIVE Bitmap monitoring with enhanced competition resolution, GitHub integration, and sequential run optimization under multilpe modes and conditional flags
+- **v1.0**: Historical and LIVE Bitmap monitoring with enhanced competition resolution, GitHub integration, and sequential run optimization under multiple modes and conditional flags
+- **v1.1**: Added comprehensive validation tools suite (sat-comparator, validator-public, true-bitmap) for registry conflict detection and resolution